 Board of Directors

-The Board of the Directors of the GKCTPC are elected by the membership and serve terms of two years.
-The current Board of Directors are:
+The Board of the Directors of the GKCTPC are elected by the membership and serve a term of two years.
+The current Board of Directors includes:

 President: Thomas Bartlett, PsyD

 Past President: Robert Feuer, LPC